It’s to Die For: Caring for the Poor in an Age of Consumerism

 And then came my answer, “Oh, Linda, you poor thing!
 I didn’t send you to save her; I sent her to save you – from your indifference.”
 (Ouch!
 I should have left well enough alone!)

 Soon my next risky adventure came along.
-I was walking down Falls Road behind a woman and a boy about four years old.
-It didn’t seem to concern her that I was right behind them when she suddenly reached down and smacked the little boy on the face.
+I was walking down Falls Road behind a woman and a boy about four-years-old.
+It didn’t seem to concern her that I was right behind them when she suddenly reached down and smacked him on the face.
 I have no idea why.
 He said something, and she hit him again.
 Amazingly (or not so amazingly, I suppose), he clearly was not surprised by the abuse.
 Then, they crossed the street, and I continued toward home, just a block away.
-I didn’t get there, though, because I knew instantly that voice I had heard so clearly before would come again.
+I didn’t get there, though, because I knew instantly that voice I had heard so clearly would come again.
 But I got a jump on it this time, “I know, go back!”
 I crossed the street and headed toward the woman, unsure how she would respond to the intrusion.
 What would stop her from striking at me if she hit her own child?

 “I don’t like this, Lord.
 Please help me out!
 What do you want me to say?”
 It felt very awkward, but as I approached her, I simply asked, “Do you need help?
 Do you want someone to talk to?”
 She gave me the stink-eye and brushed past me, and the little boy stuck out his tongue at me.
 Cute.
 I assumed they lived close by.
 Maybe I would see her again.
 Perhaps she would knock on my door one day.
 But that never happened.

 One day, I noticed someone coming toward me.
 He was walking alongside a bicycle with a chain of baby bike trailers behind it.
 It’s funny how you can suddenly become acutely aware of your surroundings.
 We were approaching each other in a secluded area of the trail.
 Trees blocked the view of the road, and no one else was nearby.
 I ran a little faster and offered a “Good morning” as I passed.
-I’m sorry to say that, as we approached each other, I did not feel less threatened because I gave my trust to God – I felt less threatened because I was confident I could outrun him –okay, and someone else was approaching on a bike.
-As the cyclist and I passed each other, we both said “Hello”- but he did something I did not, he stopped to talk to the man; the man who is our brother; the man I should love and respect because of his dignity as a child of God – no different than me.
-I was feeling pretty crappy right then.
-So, I went back, and we spoke for an awkward moment.
+I’m sorry to say that, as we approached each other, I did not feel less threatened because I trusted God – I felt less threatened because I was confident I could outrun him –okay, and someone else was approaching on a bike.

 Then, my emotions kicked in – or God thumped me (whatever).
 I said goodbye and ran quickly to my car, drove the three miles home in a cloud of dust, and woke my husband to enlist him to help me pack up a cooler and some money to take to my soon-to-be new friend.
 We found him by the river – fishing.
 He was amiable and enjoyed telling us about his travels, and he allowed my husband to take a picture of us: